tsanket8329/DSA-Practise/README.md

 Perform the following operations:

 Print the length of string a and string b, separated by a space.
 Print the concatenation of a and b.
 Swap the first characters of both strings and print the modified strings separated by a space. 📥 Input Format First line: string a Second line: string b 📤 Output Format Line 1: Length of a and b Line 2: Concatenated string Line 3: Modified strings after swapping first characters 🧪 Sample Input abcd ef ✅ Sample Output 4 2 abcdef ebcd af

+---->>>>Jump Game IX
+It is a Java-based array processing problem solution.
+The program uses prefix maximum and suffix minimum concepts.
+A Solution class is implemented with the maxValue() method.
+Prefix array stores the maximum value from the left side.
+Suffix array stores the minimum value from the right side.
+The algorithm compares prefix and suffix values efficiently.